FindMySchool LogoFindMySchool

 The school is currently in a challenging position on external measures.
 The most recent Ofsted inspection in July 2025 judged Quality of education and Behaviour and attitudes as Inadequate, with Personal development and Leadership and management requiring improvement, while safeguarding was described as effective.
 In practice, families should look for evidence of improvement since that inspection, particularly around classroom consistency, attendance and pupils’ attitudes to learning.

-In the latest dataset, the school’s Attainment 8 score is 29.3 and Progress 8 is -1.1, which indicates pupils are, on average, making less progress than pupils with similar starting points nationally.
-The FindMySchool GCSE outcomes ranking places the school 3,752nd in England (FindMySchool ranking based on official data).
+The school’s Attainment 8 score is 30.6 and Progress 8 is -1.1, which indicates pupils are, on average, making less progress than pupils with similar starting points nationally.
+The FindMySchool GCSE outcomes ranking places the school 2,823rd out of 3,895 in England for academic outcomes, with an overall GCSE ranking of 3,657th out of 3,688.
 These figures point to GCSE outcomes being a key area for improvement.

 Published information shows a six-period day beginning at 8.45am and ending at 3.15pm, with lunch from 12.45pm to 1.15pm.
 Registration is taken at 8.45am and again at 1.15pm, with defined closing times for each session.